FRC-Team3484/open-scouting/README.md

 - Supports collaborative pit scouting from multiple scouts or other teams
 - View match data in an advanced data view that supports team summaries, charts, and sorting and filtering the data by team and by score values
 - Scouts can create an account to be able to favorite events and verify their scouting reports, but accounts are optional
+- A [read API](#read-api) is provided, to allow developers to build apps and run analysis based on collected data

 ## Installation
 - Follow the steps in [Development Installation](./docs/Development_Installation.md) for how to get Open Scouting up and running locally for development or contributing